 Accurate baseline before migration

 Cloudaware’s CMDB gives you a clean baseline before the first workload moves.
-Resources are tied to applications, environments, owners, and cost centers so forecasts do not start on guesswork.
+Resources are tied to applications, environments, owners, and cost centers, so forecasts do not start with guesswork.

 Tag completeness improves because Cloudaware checks metadata across all accounts and providers and pushes exceptions back to the teams responsible.